beneisner/beneisner.github.io/index.md

 * 4/20/20: Our [paper](https://arxiv.org/abs/1906.08189) using TD-error as an exploration signal was accepted for publication at IJCAI 2020!

-* 4/15/20: I officially accepted a position in the Ph.D. in Robotics at Carnegie Mellon University Robotics Institute!
-I will be matriculate in Fall 2020.
+* 4/15/20: I officially accepted a position in the Ph.D.
+Program in Robotics at the Carnegie Mellon University Robotics Institute!
+I will matriculate in Fall 2020.

 * 3/30/20: I was selected to receive the NSF Graduate Research Fellowship for the fellowship class of 2020!